 Subscribe on Spotify, Apple Podcasts and wherever you get your podcasts to get notified of new episodes every day.

 Const.
-Kevin Nebrija stated that a driver in his 70s was arrested at the scene and authorities do not suspect foul play.
+Kevin Nebrija stated that a driver in his 70s was arrested at the scene and authorities do not suspect it was intentional.

 “As you can imagine, this was a very chaotic scene.
 I can tell you that the initial information suggests the vehicle was in the parking lot at the time, and for reasons unknown, drove through the front of the window,” he said.